RWaiti/Coursera-Machine-Learning/README.md

 |:--------------------------:|
 | ![](src)<img src="https://github.com/RWaiti/Coursera-Machine-Learning/blob/main/ex7/images/compressed_16_colors.png?raw=true"> |

+In this exercise, you will use principal component analysis (PCA) to perform dimensionality reduction.
+You will first experiment with an example 2D dataset to get intuition on how PCA works, and then use it on a bigger dataset of 5000 face image dataset.

 | Exercise Part | Exercise | Done |
 |:-------------:|:--------:|:----:|
 | 3 | PCA |  |